txtsd/mcrpc/README.md

 ## Installation and usage

-Download the correct binary from the [latest release](https://github.com/txtsd/mcrpc/releases/latest) for your platform.
+Download a binary from the latest release for your platform on [the refs page](https://git.sr.ht/~txtsd/mcrpc/refs).
-NOTE: Builds on sourcehut are not available yet
+Each tag has binaries attached.
+NOTE: Release artifacts are built on GitHub due to cross-platform CI runner limitations on sourcehut.

 Double-click it, or launch it via your terminal of choice.
 Follow the prompts, and you will get a list of missing resources.